microsoft/react-native-dualscreen/README.md

 This repo contains Microsoft's offerings to streamline [dual-screen](https://docs.microsoft.com/en-us/dual-screen/) cross-platform development using React Native.
 The modules in the repo are targeting Windows and Android.

 ### Repo status
-Early stubs / placeholders
+See below.
+We currently have two npm packages for dual screen devices.

 ## Planned offerings
-This repo will provide two modules
+This repo provides two modules
 * **TwoPaneView** layout component
 * **DualScreenInfo** lower-level module